crisp-sh/.github/profile/README.md

     <strong>What we're building:</strong>
     <ul>
       <li>
         <em>airm</em>.
-An ecosystem for managing AI coding agent context at an enterprise/orgazational level.
+An ecosystem for managing AI coding agent compliance and context at an enterprise level.
+Simple enough for vibe coders and featureful enough for huge engineering teams.
       </li>
     </ul>
   </div>